DoSomething/contentful-prototype/docs/development/features/affiliate-opt-in.md

 # Affiliate Opt In

-The Affiliate Opt In Feature consists of an Opt In Checkbox displayed atop the Signup button in the Lede Banner of a campaign.
+The Affiliate Opt In Feature consists of an Opt In Check-box displayed atop the Signup button in the Lede Banner of a campaign.

 This allows a user to opt in to receiving affiliate messaging from the sponsor when signing up.